GanGroup/Gan/kai/presentation/script.md

-In the early stages of my project, I focused on implementing and studying different types of GAN models.
+In the early stages of my thesis, I focused on implementing and studying different types of GAN models.
 As shown here, I worked through a range of GAN variations, from the standard GAN to more advanced architectures like conditional GANs, style GANs, and even domain transfer GANs.
 Each notebook helped me explore the unique aspects of these models and understand their strengths and limitations.

 After gaining hands-on experience with these variants, I decided to proceed with the **Standard GAN** for several reasons: